Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 The building is converted into a 5,000 seat circus arena: In the ensuing decades, the Salamonsky, Renz and Schumann Circus delight Berliners with its acrobats and sensational acts.

-Max Reinhardt stages the first theater performances in the market hall that had been converted into a large arena.
+Max Reinhardt stages the first theatre performances in the market hall that had been converted into a large arena.

 Erik Charell becomes the director until 1930.
 He stages modern revues and brings stars like La Jana or the Comedian Harmonists to the house.
 To date, his revues stand for the Berlin of the “Golden Twenties”.